-While these limits can be determined with accuracy under ideal conditions, the skill and ability of the operator, the loading of the vehicle and actual terrain conditions, constantly influence and change these limits during operation of the vehicle.
+While these limits can be determined with accuracy under ideal conditions, the skill and ability of the operator and actual terrain conditions, constantly influence and change these limits during operation of the vehicle.

 Therefore, one must evaluate every situation carefully and as a separate case.
 Never assume that the vehicle can cross a certain part of terrain, because it has passed there before, or because the terrain appears to be within the known performance limits of the vehicle.